 Endorsed by NHS England and NHS Improvement for use in acute and ambulance settings, the implementation of NEWS2 is being facilitated across England through the 15 Patient Safety Collaboratives (PSCs).

-Locally, all acute hospitals and the ambulance trust within the North West Coast region have adopted or are in the process of adopting NEWS2.
+Locally, all acute hospitals and the ambulance trust within the North West Coast region have adopted adopting NEWS2.